RonIovine/pshell/README.md

 supports messaging to broadcast pshell servers (i.e. UDP server running at a subnet broadcast address, e.g. x.y.z.255).

-The Python and 'C' versions are consistent with each other at the API level (i.e. similar functional API, usage, process interaction etc) and fully interoperable with each other at the protocol level and can be mixed and matched in any combination, i.e. the 'C' libraries and UDP/UNIX client can control and interface transparently to the Python applications and Python UDP/UNIX client and vice-versa.
+The Python, 'C', and 'go' versions are consistent with each other at the API level (i.e. similar functional API, usage, process interaction etc) and fully interoperable with each other at the protocol level and can be mixed and matched in any combination.
 A telnet client can interface to both 'C' and Python based pshell servers.
+Currently, the 'go' implementation only supports UDP/UNIX servers.

 The prototype for the 'C' callback functions are similar to the 'main' in 'C' as follows:

-`void myFunc(int argc, char *argv[]);`
+`void myFunc(int argc, char *argv[])`

 The prototype for the Python callback shell functions are as follows:

-`def myFunc(argv):`
+`def myFunc(argv)`

+The prototype for the 'go' callback functions are as follows:

+`func myFunc([]string)`

 Command line shell functions can also display information back to the interactive clients via a mechanism similar to the familiar 'printf' as follows:

-`void pshell_printf(const char *format, ...);`
+`void pshell_printf(const char *format, ...)`

 The Python versions have a similar mechanism:

-`def printf(string):`
+`def printf(string)`

+The 'go' versions have a similar mechanism:

+`func Printf(format string, message ...interface{})`

 These functions can be invoked via several methods depending on how the internal PSHELL server is configured.
 The following shows the various PSHELL server types along with their associated invokation method:

-* TCP Server   : Uses standard telnet interactive client to invoke functions
+* TCP Server   : Uses standard telnet interactive client to invoke functions (C/Python only)
 * UDP Server   : Uses included pshell/pshellAggregator interactive client or control API to invoke functions
 * UNIX Server  : Uses included pshell/pshellAggregator interactive client or control API to invoke functions
-* LOCAL Server : No client program needed, functions invoked directly from within application itself via local command line interactive prompting
+* LOCAL Server : No client program needed, functions invoked directly from within application itself via local command line interactive prompting (C/Python only)

 The functions are dispatched via its registered command name (keyword), along with 0 or more command line arguments, similar to command line shell processing.